My goal as your doula is to help you to have a positive, safe, and memorable birth experience.

 Informationally: I am intentional about providing my clients with evidence-based information.
 If you need information during your pregnancy, I will direct you to evidence-based information, to help you feel empowered and confident in your pregnancy and birth decisions.
 Often, your birth attendants may not (have time to) explain in detail what is happening, and as your doula, I am there to help you make informed decisions, understand what is happening, and know your options.

 Your Partner: Your partner has a key role in your birth; I will by no means replace him through your birth, but instead be an additional support, first to you, and also to him.
 There will most likely be times (especially through a first labor) that your husband may need a break (mine certainly did through my 42 hour labor)!
 It is so helpful to have another person present whom you can count on for support.
-This will also give him the chance to use the restroom, stay in touch with family, get a breath of fresh air, or even, in very long labors, take a quick nap, while not feeling bad about leaving you alone briefly.
+This will also give him the chance to use the restroom, stay in touch with family, get a breath of fresh air, or even, in very long labors, take a quick nap, while not leaving you alone.

 You: Finally, and most importantly, I will be present as a constant advocate for you.
 Often through a birth most of the focus is on your baby, especially towards the end.
 My focus will be on you throughout your labor; I will be there to advocate for you and your birth plan, to support (and help give you more information for) the decisions you make, give you tips/assistance as you start breastfeeding, and to help you to have a fulfilling and positive birth experience.